DevExpress-Examples/asp-net-web-forms-update-an-external-control-on-a-callback/Readme.md

 ![Label updated on grid callback](updated-label-on-grid-callback.png)

 [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) sends callbacks to update row data on the server.
 The control raises the [EndCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.EndCallback) client event after a callback is successfully executed.
-You can handle the event to perform custom actions with another control when a callback is finished.
+You can handle the event to perform custom actions with another control when the callback is finished.

 ```aspx
 <dx:ASPxGridView ...>